Swiss Alps Explorer

 The Alps are so beautiful, in so many ways: deep green valleys, giant snow fields (in the summer!), enormous glaciers, towering mountains.
 But there’s small beauty, too, and just as impressive: a flower-decked chalet, a village perched on a hillside, a high summer pasture.

 The best way to see, to experience, to fall in love with the Alps is to hike them.
 And hike them we do.
-Every day.
-These are great hikes: a day’s worth of work on the trail will give us a summer’s—maybe even a lifetime’s—worth of beauty, fun and satisfaction.
+These are great hikes: a day’s worth of work on the trail will give us a summer’s — maybe even a lifetime’s — worth of beauty, fun, and satisfaction.

 And we hike them together.
-We’ll be talking and laughing and singing, telling stories, playing games and becoming close, really close—great friends who share every moment, every mile, every laugh, every smile.
+We’ll be talking and laughing and singing, telling stories, playing games, and becoming great friends who share every moment, every mile, every laugh, every smile.

 In the end, well, in the end, you won’t want to leave.
 But that’s okay.
 You’ll come back.
 We’re sure of it.